miso-lims/miso-lims/docs/user_manual/users_and_groups.md

 {% assign subsub = subsub | plus: 1 %}
 {% include userman-heading.md section=page.section sub=sub subsub=subsub title="Adding Groups" %}

+Groups can only be created by MISO administrators.
 To get to the Create Group page, click the "Add" button in the toolbar at the top of the table on the Groups list page.
 Once on the Create Group page, enter a name and description for the group.
-In the Users list, select each of the users that you would like to include in the group.
 Click the "Save" button at the top right to finish creating the group.
+You can add users to the group after it has been saved.

 {% include userman-toplink.md %}